View Categories

 • Freedom of religion gets into conflict with the right to equality.

-• 25 – lays down an individual’s fundamental right to religion.
+• Art.
+25: lays down an individual’s fundamental right to religion.

-• 26(b) – upholds the right of each religious denomination or any section thereof to “manage its own affairs in matters of religion”
+• Art.
+26(b): upholds the right of each religious denomination or any section thereof to “manage its own affairs in matters of religion”

-• 29 – defines the right to conserve distinctive culture.
+• Article 29 defines the right to preserve distinct cultural identity.

-• These rights get into conflict with the equality before law enshrined under 14 and 15.
+• These rights may clash with the principles of equality before the law as enshrined in Articles 14 and 15.

-• Moreover, an individual’s freedom of religion under 25 is subject to “public order, health, morality”.
+• Additionally, an individual’s freedom of religion under Article 25 is subject to considerations of “public order, health, morality.”

 • The Commission also said “secularism cannot contradict the plurality” prevalent in the country.